Rancho Cucamonga Community Mourns Death Of 8-Year-Old Ruby Meng, Mother

 The Etiwanda School District released a statement Monday night that said:

 “The Etiwanda School District and the Lightfoot Elementary community are heartbroken at the tragic loss of our student, Ruby Meng and her mother.
-The school has notified parents that counselors will be available tomorrow and throughout the week for any students or families in need of support during this very sad time.”MORE NEWS: 11-Month Old Baby Taken From South LA Found Safe, Suspect Delaneo Adams Taken Into Custody At California Hospital
+The school has notified parents that counselors will be available tomorrow and throughout the week for any students or families in need of support during this very sad time.”MORE NEWS: Crane Accident Downs Power Line Onto 101 Freeway In Hollywood, Causes Transformer Explosion

 Anyone with information was asked to call the San Bernardino County Sheriff’s Department.